Jamie95187/smart-pension-tech-test-report/Findings.md

 I would recommend setting validation to adding a company into the database similar to where the Forename and Surname fields are required to be filled when adding an employee.

 ## Bug Two

+The path in the URL shows the correct id for the company but the table always displays the first company from the database.
+I think that there should be a conditional statement inside a loop to extract the correct company from the active record database.